JujuAdams/PictureFrame/docs/4.1/FAQ.md

 **What platforms does PictureFrame support?**

 PictureFrame supports Windows, MacOS, Linux, Nintendo Switch, Sony PlayStation 4/5, Xbox Series X/S, iOS, tvOS, and Android.
+PictureFrame does not support HTML5, Opera GX, or Reddit.
 You might run into edge cases on platforms that I don't regularly test; please [report any bugs](https://github.com/JujuAdams/PictureFrame/issues) if and when you find them.

 &nbsp;

 **What versions of GameMaker does PictureFrame support?**

 PictureFrame supports GameMaker 2024.14, and in theory supports every version of GameMaker later than that.
 Later versions of GameMaker may change functionality in a way that PictureFrame is not forwards-compatible with, but PictureFrame uses only native GameMaker functions so is in the best possible position for long-term compatibility.

+&nbsp;

+**Are there any platform-specific SDK versions I have to use?**

+PictureFrame requires that you use Android SDK 34 and iOS 11 for your games.
+Other platforms have no limitations (other than what GameMaker itself enforces).

+&nbsp;

+**Is PictureFrame compatible with post-processing effects and shaders?**

+Yes.
+The standard way to use post-processing effects in GameMaker is to set a shader and draw the application surface manually.
+If you have used [`PfApply()`](PfApply) (which is the typical use case) then it is required that you call [`PfPostDrawAppSurface()`](PfPostDrawAppSurface) in a Post-Draw event.
+All this function really does is draw a surface.
+To use post-processing effects you should set a shader before calling `PfPostDrawAppSurface()` and the shader will be applied to the drawn surface.

+If you haven't used `PfApply()` then post-processing effects will work as normal.

 &nbsp;